 The summer of 2016, I visited Pietrasanta and Carrara to work in the very same quarries where Michelangelo found his blocks for the David.
 Since I am self taught, I was amazed to visit this area is filled with stone carvers with incredible amounts of knowledge and history.
+Above you can watch LIFTED the film documentary by Motion Filmworks on my experiences in Italy.
 My goal is to carve a marble female figure at the same scale (over 15 feet tall) of Michelangelo’s David based upon the goddess Athena.
 A huge thanks to all my supporters for my successful kickstarter campaign Hammer & Stone that funded this trip!
 Read my trip highlights below…and check out the beautiful images by Maggie Stolzberg Photography

 August 31, 2016

 I’m very excited after many phone calls and emails to have 3,400 lbs of marble shipping back from Italy!
 My blocks are supposed to arrive in Canada then to Des Plaines Illinois via boat.
 From there, they will be trucked to Chicago arriving some time between September 6-10 if all goes well.
 The blocks don’t look like much in the pics below but they are all Statuario or the finest marble for carving sculptures due to the fineness of the grain and detail.
 The unfinished wing will be arriving too, newly named “Ascension.”